Elcomsoft iOS Forensic Toolkit

 iOS 1.x-3.x: passcode not required.
 All information will be accessible.
 The original passcode will be instantly recovered and displayed.

-iOS 4.0-7.x: certain information is protected with passcode-dependent keys, including the following:
+iOS 4.0-7.x: certain information is protected with passcode-dependent keys, including email messages, most keychain records (stored login/password information), and certain third-party application data.

 Elcomsoft iOS Forensic Toolkit can brute-force iOS 4+ simple 4-digit passcodes in 10-40 minutes.
 Complex passcodes can be recovered as well, but require more time, as far as recovery is being performed right on the device and cannot be done "offline" on a faster equipment.